dymmond/edgy/docs/queries/related-name.md

 # <Team: Team(id=2)>
 ```

-**Nested transversal queries**
+**Nested Traversal Queries**

-Did you see what happened here?
-Did you notice the `members`?
-The members is also a reverse query
-that links the `Member` model to the `Team`.
+Notice the use of `members`?
+It's another reverse query linking the `Member` model to `Team`.

-This means you can also do nested and transversal queries through your models.
+This illustrates how to perform nested and traversal queries across your models.

-Let us continue with some more examples to understand this better.
+Let's explore further examples.

-* **We want to know which team `charlie` belongs to**
+* **Determine the team to which `charlie` belongs.**

 ```python
 team = await acme.teams_set.filter(members__email=charlie.email).get()